UncleTensor/BittAudio/README.md

 4. **Reward Distribution:** Based on the quality assessment, the Validator rewards Miners accordingly.
 Miners with consistently higher-quality outputs receive a larger share of rewards.

 ## Data Sources
 To combat potential data exhaustion and ensure uniqueness, our subnet has integrated with the Corcel API, part of Bittensor Subnetwork 18.
-This integration allows Validators to generate synthetic, unique prompts, significantly reducing redundancy risks and improving network security, thus our subnet has taken a step towards strengthening the Bittensor ecosystem.<br>
+This integration allows Validators to generate synthetic, unique prompts, significantly reducing redundancy risks and improving network security, thus our subnet has taken a step towards strengthening the Bittensor ecosystem.<br><br>
-**SN 18 - Cortex.t (Corcel API):**
+**SN 18 - Cortex.t (Corcel API):**<br>
 https://docs.corcel.io/reference/cortext-text

 To ensure there is no downtime in Corcel API, Validators utilize a diverse dataset, selecting prompts randomly from a pool of 678K entries for TTS, VC, and 500K prompts TTM services.

-**Data used from HuggingFace for TTS, VC and TTM:**
+**Data used from HuggingFace for TTS, VC and TTM:**<br>
 •	TTS and VC prompts (currently 678K) <br>
 https://huggingface.co/datasets/etechgrid/Prompts_for_Voice_cloning_and_TTS <br>
 •	VC Voice embeddings (163 unique speakers) <br>